HERE'S WHAT HAPPENED

 I just love a good quiz.
 I was a sucker for quizzes sponsored by Seventeen magazine when I was in high school.
 I also took multiple science-based personality tests for the various leadership positions I had in high school and college.

-I will caution you, however, that not very quiz out there is reputable or backed by science, so be careful.
+I will caution you, however, that not every quiz out there is reputable or backed by science, so be careful.
 But if you're looking for how to get better at acting at home, keep reading.

 In this post, I want to introduce you to a great reputable quiz called 16 Personalities.
-I’ll show you how to use your strengths and weaknesses to both build your confidence and make strong choices in your scene work.
+I’ll show you how to use your strengths and weaknesses to build your acting confidence and make strong acting choices in your scene work.

 This quiz is very similar to Meyers Briggs if you’re familiar with that test.
 There's also an individual acting exercise included in this post showing you how to find the best acting tactics or acting strategies for your scene.